-Cyber security measures are a wide range of areas, including governance, threat intelligence, risk management, engineering, monitoring operation, and incident response.
+Cyber security measures cover a wide range of areas, including governance, threat intelligence, risk management, engineering, monitoring operation and incident response.
 MUFG has secured an in-house team capable of managing and carrying out the above functions.

 To ensure the robust implementation of each security measure, MUFG has systematically categorized the talents and skill sets expected of security members to provide them with optimally designed human resource development programs, which combine in-house and external lectures and exercises while giving due consideration to the competencies of each member, the nature of tasks to be assigned to them and possible opportunities for their future career advancement.
-Furthermore, MUFG has boldly pursued improvement of security measures in order to keep up with constant changes in technology, utilization environment and cyberattacks, and to nurture them as professional through these opportunities.
+Furthermore, MUFG has boldly pursued the improvement of security measures in order to keep up with constant changes in technology, the utilization environment and cyber-attacks, and to nurture them in its professional capacity.